RoOboOcoOp/TransferLearningM1/README.md

 ````

 When using the dataset, I noticed two corrupted images: one in the Cats folder and the other in the Dogs folder.
-Using the code, it was impossible to train because the code was outdated.
+Using the given code, it was impossible to train because the code was outdated.
 This outdated code causes
 the code to consume excessive RAM.
 A change was necessary: ​​instead of placing all the images in a single storage vector, we now process them as batches.
 The result of the first training is shown in the image below: